fioletoven/b4n/README.md

 As the project is in its early stages, for this moment the only supported functions are:

 - viewing a list of kubernetes resources
-- displaying YAML of the selected resource
+- displaying YAML of the highlighted resource
+- viewing logs for the highlighted container
 - deleting selected resources

 ### Planned